BLTsndwch/BLTsndwch.github.io/unifi-sdn-on-nvr.md

 ## Setting up UniFi SDN on the UVC-NVR

 *Note: this can be done before or after setting up UniFi Video.
-Depending on whether your NVR needs an APT sources update, doing this first before setting up UFV could update UVF so that you begin with the latest version.*
+Depending on whether your NVR needs an UFV repository update, doing this first before setting up UFV could update UVF so that you begin with the latest version.*

 *Step 6 will not work without an internet connection, but if you really need to setup UniFi beforehand, you could look into uploading the latest [UniFi SDN Linux package](https://www.ubnt.com/download/unifi/default/default/unifi-sdn-controller-5824-debianubuntu-linux) to the NVR with SFTP after step 4.*